ibm-cloud-docs/log-analysis/agent/detach_agent.md

     Where *PROJECT* is the namespace where the LogDNA pods run.
 Set this value to **ibm-observe**.

-5. Remove the LogDNA agent on every worker(node) of your Kubernetes cluster.
-The LogDNA agent is responsible for collecting and forwarding your logs.
+5. Remove the logging agent on every worker(node) of your Kubernetes cluster.
+The logging agent is responsible for collecting and forwarding your logs.
 Run the following command:

     ```
     oc delete daemonset logdna-agent -n ibm-observe